The PRS Forum 2018

-The PRS Forum is organised by Movers & Shakers and London First, with support from the Mayor of London.
+The PRS Forum is organised by Movers & Shakers with support from the Mayor of London.
 This is an authoritative one-day event that brings together private and public sector leaders and key stakeholders to debate and exchange ideas.
-Following its success in January 2015 and February 2016, the PRS Forum has established itself as a powerful platform for Built to Rent.
+Following its success in 2015, 2016 and 2017, the PRS Forum has established itself as a powerful platform for Built to Rent.

 “PRS Forum 2017 - Living with Build to Rent”

 The forum will consider:

 Join us at the PRS Forum 2017 to get the inside track on, as well as hearing from key policy makers and market players, delegates will also be able to engage with the Forum through a series of debates on central issues which will help shape Build to Rent policy in the UK.